zTrix/magic/readme.md

     # list all consts in open
     $ magic.py '' open

-    # list all consts value of 3
+    # list all consts with value of 1024
     $ magic.py 1024

 # Screenshot